INTERVIEW-Incoming Philippines c.bank chief says concerned about rapid credit growth

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

 "We're not being complacent about it," Nestor Espenilla said in an interview.
-Espenilla will take the helm at the central bank next month.
+Espenilla, who now heads banking supervision, will take the helm at the central bank next month.

+Bank lending in the Southeast Asian nation has been rising at a double-digit pace for at least nearly two years now.
+In April, it grew an annual 19.2 percent, with the bulk of loans going to real estate, manufacturing and information and communication.

+"We are closely monitoring these developments," Espenilla said.
+"These can lead to problems if credit is supporting businesses that may be more vulnerable to cyclical turns."

 Espenilla also said the Philippines economy, one of Asia's fastest growing, was in "good shape" and inflation was "under control."